Inferred-variance uncertainty relations in the presence of quantum entanglement: Inferred uncertainty relations bounded by entanglement for two qubits and the Pauli observables

-Therefore, we can detect and quantify the entanglement present in a two-qubit pure state experimentally.
+Therefore, we can detect and quantify the entanglement present in a two-qubit pure state by using the inferred-variance uncertainty relation.

-For the case of product of conditional-variances, we plot the left hand side and the right hand side with the state parameter $\theta$ in Fig. \ref{qubit_product}.
-The plot shows that the right hand side gives non-trivial bound for certain class of entangled pure states.
-It also shows that unlike the sum of conditional-variances, the bound for product of variances is not saturated for this class of pure states and for the observables $\sigma_x$, $\sigma_y$.
+For the case of product of inferred variances, we plot the left hand side and the right hand side of Eq. (\ref{product_uncertainty_concurrence}) with the state parameter $\theta$ in Fig. \ref{qubit_product}.
+The plot shows that the right hand side gives non-trivial bound for certain range of parameters of entangled pure states.
+It also shows that unlike the sum of inferred variances, the bound for product of variances is not saturated for this class of pure states and for the observables $\sigma_x$, $\sigma_y$.

-Next, we consider the case of mixed states.
-We check that for various mixed random quantum states, and see that for quite some states we get a non trivial lower bound for the inequality given in Eq. (\ref{discord_uncertainty}) as shown in Fig. \ref{qubit_discord}.
-The x-axis and y-axis in Fig. \ref{qubit_discord} represent the right hand side and the left hand side of Eq. (\ref{discord_uncertainty}).
-The diagonal black line is provided to give the reference that left hand side is always greater than or equal to the right hand side of Eq. (\ref{discord_uncertainty}).